org-emotion-researcher/DeepFace-Demonstration/README.md

 #### Thresholds
 - **`FACE_CONFIDENCE_THRESHOLD` (Default = 0.9)**:
-  - This variable sets the confidence threshold for face detection as a **decimal**.
+  - This variable sets the confidence threshold for face detection as a **decimal value between 0 and 1**.
   - A higher value ensures only highly confident face detections are processed.
   - Adjust this if you encounter issues with false positives or missed detections.

 - **`EMOTION_SCORE_THRESHOLD` (Default = 50)**:
-  - This variable determines the threshold for determining when an emotion should be classified as dominant in **percent**.
+  - This variable determines the threshold for determining when an emotion should be classified as dominant.
-  - DeepFace provides a confidence level for each and every analysed emotion which reflects how confident DeepFace is in its analysis.
+  - Value represents **percentage points (0-100)** of confidence in the emotion detection.
   - Emotions that score below this threshold will not be considered dominant.
   - Increase this value to adjust the logic when an emotion is deemed as dominant.

 - **`CONFIDENCE_THRESHOLD` (Default = 80)**:
-  - This variable defines the minimum confidence level for emotions to be included in the visualization in **percent**.
+  - This variable defines the minimum confidence level for emotions to be included in the visualization.
-  - DeepFace provides a confidence level for each and every analysed emotion which reflects how confident DeepFace is in its analysis.
+  - Value represents **percentage points (0-100)** of confidence in the emotion detection.
-  - Emotions who are rated below this set threshold will not appear in the plots or animations.
+  - Emotions rated below this threshold will not appear in the plots or animations.
-  - The default value of 80% helps reduce clutter in the visualizations by excluding low-confidence emotions.
-Adjust this based on your analysis requirements or preferences.
+  - The default value of 80 helps reduce clutter in the visualizations by excluding low-confidence emotions.

 #### Plot Dimensions
 - **`PLOT_WIDTH` (Default = 19.2)**: